yyrdl/image_pHash/README.md

 You can use it to find simillar image.
   The main C++ code is from [pHash](http://phash.org/),and I deleted some code that will not be used.Such as the code of trying to load image by built-in jpeglib ,and the code that deal with text and video.etc.
-This module mainly deals with images .
+This module mainly deals with images .And I removed the error that throw out by 'CImg.h',This change avoids the crash of your process when the CImg Object try to throw an error!
-  And there is still a problem,that is the 'CImg.h' try to throw an error when it failed to load the image by external service ,which is surpported by [imageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/).
-It will kill the process.I have tried to catch the error use c++ code or javascript code, but failed!
-The only way to solve this is to modify the "CImg.h" file,but there is more than 50 thousand lines .......

-  Anyway, this module works well  if you have install [imageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/) correctly.
+  The module works well  if you have install [imageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/) correctly.
 And I have tested this module in windows(win10)  and linux(ubutun).